Mean-field stochastic linear quadratic control problem with random coefficients: Introduction

 MFSDEs were initially used to describe physical systems involving a large number of interacting particles.
 The complexity in the dynamics of an SDE is reduced by replacing the interactions of all particles with their expectation.
-The study of the optimal control problem of the mean-field system has gained popularity in the last ten years since Buchdahn $et\ al.$ (\cite{Buckdahn2009}, \cite{Buckdah2009} ) and Carmona and Delarue (\cite{Carmona2013a}, \cite{Carmona2013b}, \cite{Carmona2015}) introduced the mean-field backward stochastic differential equation (BSDE) and mean-field forward-backward stochastic differential equation (FBSDE).
-Problem (MSLQ) with random coefficients is the most general case for studying optimal control of MFSLQ problem, and there is a lack of literature on this topic.
+The study of the optimal control problem of the mean-field system has gained popularity in the last ten years since Buchdahn $et\ al$ (\cite{Buckdahn2009}, \cite{Buckdah2009}) and Carmona and Delarue (\cite{Carmona2013a}, \cite{Carmona2013b}, \cite{Carmona2015}) introduced the mean-field backward stochastic differential equation (BSDE for short) and mean-field forward-backward stochastic differential equation (FBSDE for short).
+However, there is a shortage of literature on studying Problem (MFSLQ) with random coefficients.
 In the following, we will discuss the degeneration of this problem and the development of the related research.
 These results provide an affluent theoretical foundation for our research.

-Problem (MSLQ) degenerates into a classical SLQ control problem when the mean-field terms both in the state equation (\ref{OState1}) and in the cost functional (\ref{Cost2}) vanish and all the coefficients are deterministic.
-The study of the SLQ problem in the finite horizon for deterministic coefficients can be traced back to the work of Kalman \cite{kalman19601} and Letov \cite{Letov1961} and the related work of Kushner \cite{Kushner1962}, Davis \cite{Davis1977}, and Wonham\cite{Wonham1968}.
+Problem (MFSLQ) degenerates into a classical SLQ control problem when the mean-field terms both in the state equation (\ref{OState1}) and in the cost functional (\ref{Cost2}) vanish and all the coefficients are deterministic.
+The study of the SLQ problem for deterministic coefficients can be traced back to the work of Kalman \cite{kalman19601} and the related work of Kushner \cite{Kushner1962}, Davis \cite{Davis1977}, and Wonham \cite{Wonham1968}.
 It is well known that this theory is rather well-developed under the assumptions that the weighting matrix $R$ is positive definite and the weighting matrices $G$ and $Q$ are positive semi-definite.
 In this case, there is only one optimal control, which can be represented in the state feedback form by the solution of the Riccati equation; see the book \cite{Yong1999} for more details.